blazegraph/database/bigdata-perf/CI/govtrack/README.txt

 against these data.

-The trig directory in the govtrack.zip file are those triples from [2], placed into named graphs by Matt Roy.
-The additions directory are additional quads inferred by Matt in order to have more complete rdf:type statements.
+The trig directory in the govtrack.zip file are those triples from [2], placed into named graphs by Cambridge Semantics.
+The additions directory are additional quads inferred by Cambridge Semantics in order to have more complete rdf:type statements.
+See the background directory for more information on this process.

 [1] http://www.govtrack.us/
 [2] http://www.govtrack.us/data/rdf/